jschildgen/db-slides/README.md

 To generate PDF slides with notes, the HTML file has to be opened with the `print-pdf` and `showNotes=true` parameters, e.g., `6.html?print-pdf&showNotes=true`

 Slide notes are written in an `<aside class="notes">` element.
 These notes are not visible when presenting the slides, but are displayed in a gray box at the bottom of a page in the exported PDF hand-outs.
-The loger the text in the slide notes is, the more whitespace at the bottom of a slide is requried, otherwise the box will overlap contents.
+The longer the text in the slide notes is, the more whitespace at the bottom of a slide is required, otherwise the box will overlap contents.

 The slide notes are also shown in Speaker mode (press `s`).